 Ensure you work with a personal trainer who is familiar with

-Pregnancy pilates classes are often a good option.
-Either ones run by a physiotherapist or pilates studios who run pregnancy and post-natal classes.
-There are usually some great mums and bubs classs where you can take your little one with you.
+Pregnancy Pilates classes are often a good option.
+Look for classes by physiotherapists or pilates studios that offer specialized pregnancy and post-natal classes.
+There are usually some great mums and bubs classes where you can take your little one with you.

 Home Exercise Option

 MUTU is a great home program option, targeted at post-natal exercise and full of great information.
 It is still a good idea to get the OK after you have had your pelvic floor and abdominal muscles checked.